 Disc hangers are my go to for many items.
 They were originally designed for plates, but I have been attaching them to assortment of things for years – most specifically my trays in my dining room.

 They can be used on plates, trays, wood, any quirky item – you just need a clean smooth surface.
 There are different sizes for different weights.

 Start with a clean surface, then wet the back of the disc, wait about a minute (instructions are on the back).
 Apply to your item, paying attention to where the hook is going to be – make sure it is not sticking out the top.
 Here is the hard part – you really do need to wait over night for it to dry, or at least several hours(not my strong suit) for it to have a good hold.
 Then, just use the same principals as hanging a framed picture and you are done.
 The best part, if you change your mind and no longer want to hang it on the wall – you simply wet it again to remove it.

-The discs can be found at craft stores pretty easily.
+The disc hangers can be found at craft stores or here:

 3. HEAVY HITTER – FRENCH CLEATS